lucyyu24/lucyyu24.github.io/_posts/2022-12-31-chartreuse-phoenix.markdown

 In spiritual teachings they say the world is an illusion and the goal of life is arriving at truth.
 I took this way too seriously and what I'm learning now that my quest towards truth has been the very obstacle blocking it: at times I get so worried about saying something untrue that I end up saying nothing at all.

-I no longer want to keep it all in – who I was yesterday is just as true as who I am now, there’s beauty in the becoming and not just what’s become -- the butterfly and the cocoon are not separate from each other.
+I no longer want to keep it all in – who I was yesterday is just as true as who I am now, there’s beauty in the becoming and not just what’s become -- there's no separation between the cocoon and the butterfly.